lemanschik/src_typescript/src/lib/README.md

  - [JavaScript](https://github.com/tc39/proposals/blob/master/finished-proposals.md)
  - [Intl](https://github.com/tc39/proposals/blob/master/ecma402/finished-proposals.md)

-For the DOM APIs, which are a bit more free-form, we have asked that APIs are available un-prefixed/flagged in at least 2 browser _engines_ (i.e. not just 2 chromium browsers.)
+For the DOM APIs, which are a bit more free-form, just chromium browsers matter.

 ## Generated files

 The DOM files ending in `.generated.d.ts` aren't meant to be edited by hand.

-If you need to make changes to such files, make a change to the input files for [**our library generator**](https://github.com/microsoft/TypeScript-DOM-lib-generator).
+If you need to make changes to such files, make a change to the input files for [**our library generator**](../DOM-lib-generator).